PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Digital Transformation/Ethics & Law.md

 Throughout the block B you are required to participate in  debates during dedicated Data Lab days.
 At the beginning  of  Block B, you will receive the class division for debates and your roles during  debates.

-Topics for debates:
-- Ethical Decision-Making;
-- Can AI Systems Be Ethical?
-- Ensuring Responsible AI in Practice

-**Each student is required to:**
-- Attend and participate in all  debates;
-- Provide facts, reasons, examples, explanations, and evidence during  debates;
-- Develop the topic of debates with important facts, details, examples, and explanations from multiple authoritative sources;
-- Differentiate facts from opinions and structure ideas and arguments in a sustained and logical fashion during debates;
-- Maintain a respectful and reasonable tone during debates;
-- Smoothly transition between arguments during debates;
-- Address the opposition’s, moderators, and listeners' concerns, expectations, and counterclaims during debates.

 ***